-Continued From Second Page would disrupt the lives of the 200 children the orphanage cares for," he said.
+would disrupt the lives of the 200 children the orphanage cares for," he said.

-Other objections were voiced by Al Marcus, presi-Park dent of the Rancho Chamber of Commerce, and the Rev. John Taber, pastor of the Redeemer Baptist Church of West Los Angeles.
+Other objections were voiced by Al Marcus, presiof the Rancho Park Chamber of Commerce, and the Rev. John Taber, pastor of the Redeemer Baptist Church of West Los Angeles.

-Additional opposition, including testimony from some homeowners who would be directly affected by the freeway, came from representatives of the Westwood Gardens Civic Association, the Club California Country Homeowners Association, а Cheviot Hills group and other
+Additional opposition, including testimony from some homeowners who would be directly affected by the freeway, came from representatives of the Westwood Gardens Civic Association, the Club California Country Homeowners Association, Cheviot Hills group and other

-Supervisor Burton Chace, one of the hearing's first witnesses, urged the State group to give the freeway top priority.
+Supervisor Burton Chace, one of the hearing's first witnesses, urged the State group; to give the freeway top priority.

-Stand Reaffirmed
+Stand Reassirmed

-"Only last Tuesday the Board of Supervisors reaffirmed its stand in favor of the recommended route," he explained.
-"There is no doubt among us we want you to act.
+"Only last Tuesday the Board of Supervisors reaffirmed its stand in favor of the recommended route," he explained, "There is no doubt among us we want you to act.
 We think it's justified and urgent that the new freeway be constructed to serve the western portion of the county.'

-Other proponents included Mayor George Davis of Beverly Hills, E. E. East, chief engineer of the Automobile Club of Southern California; Clark Galloway, Southern California district man-Chamber of Commerce; Ralph Farber of Commerce and representatives of the Los Angeles Downtown Business Men's Association, the Los Angeles Chamber of Commerce, the Traffic Association and other groups.
+Other proponents included Mayor George Davis of Beverly Hills, E. E. East, chief engineer of the Automobile Club of Southern California; Clark Galloway, Southern California district manager of the State Chamber of Commerce; Ralph Farber of Commerce and representatives of the Los Angeles Downtown Business Men's Association, the Los Angeles Chamber of Commerce, the Los Angeles Metropolitan Traffic Association and other groups.